 Set up takes a while.
 I had the prebuilt service, which is an add-on to the base price.
 With the prebuilt service the three main pieces of the box are already constructed, which is wonderful.
 However, it still takes a couple of hours to unpack the crate, carry in the three main pieces, attach them together, and then break down the crate.
 And ya, it comes in a really big crate.

 Total cost is another thing I want to mention in this section.
-This is a large organizational system and as such it’s an investment.
+The DreamBox Craft Storage is is a large organizational system and as such it’s an investment.
 It can be hard to justify a large purchase like this.
 I did find that when compared to the cost of built in shelving it’s very reasonable.
 Additionally, it’s been designed to anticipate the storage solutions a crafter needs, meaning once you purchase the box you won’t need to purchase additional boxes or bins (like you would with built in shelving).

 The DreamBox doesn’t work great with an area rug.
 It’s pretty hard to open and close the box if the wheels need to go over an area rug in your room.
 Once the box is open you could certainly put a rug down, but if you want to open and close the box regularly, the wheels catch on the edge and that can be a hassle.

 I hope you guys enjoyed this tour of my new crafting space.
-Remember you can check out the Black Friday specials here, or if the Black Friday sale is over, you can still use my code AUTUMNDREAMS for $100 off your DreamBox.
+Remember you can check out the Black Friday specials here with discount code AUTUMNDREAMSMASSIVEJOY.
+Or if the Black Friday sale is over, you can still use my code AUTUMNDREAMS for $100 off your DreamBox.